Sep 7, 2023

 Women are more likely to face the dilemmas of excess fat on the arms and armpits.
 This is because, on average, women have about six to eleven percent more body fat than men, which may be due to the priming of the body for childbearing.

 Before we get into the details on how to get rid of them, let’s find out more about bingo wings, armpit fat, and accessory breasts first.

 We’ve mentioned them a couple of times now, but what are bingo wings actually?
 Make an L shape with your arms and shake them.
 Do you see the underside of your arms jiggling?
 This loose flesh that wobbles as you shake is bingo wings.
 This is among the reasons many stray away from sleeveless and short sleeve tops.
 Some of us even pose a certain way in photos to hide them.

 Bingo wings are caused by a lack of muscle definition in loose skin and fat areas.
 Fat growth is more susceptible in the areas under the arms, which is why it is so common there.
 Among other common causes is genetic predisposition.

-Our skin loses elasticity as we age, and our skin begins to sag.
+Our skin loses elasticity as we age and begins to sag.
 This occurs on all body parts, although it is more noticeable in certain regions, such as the underarms.
 The misconception that bingo wings only affect overweight people is false; no one can escape it, even those who are slim and of normal BMI.
-This is because they are essentially fat that refuses to go away.
+This is because they are essentially fat that refuse to go away.

 Excess weight, genes, or hormonal changes contribute to armpit fat.
 Armpit fat is the bulge between your breast and arm, especially when wearing a bra or a well-fitted top.